pywind/codeart-extension/CONTRIBUTING.md

    - If my employer(s) has rights to intellectual property that I create that includes my Contributions, I represent that I have received permission to make Contributions on behalf of that employer.

 6. **Future Changes:**
-   - I acknowledge that Flexpilot is not obligated to use my Contributions and may decide to include any Contribution Flexpilot considers appropriate.
+   - I acknowledge that CodeArt is not obligated to use my Contributions and may decide to include any Contribution CodeArt considers appropriate.
-   - I understand that while the project is currently under GNU GPLv3, my contributions may be used in a commercial product and that Flexpilot reserves the right to change the license or move to a proprietary license in the future.
+   - I understand that while the project is currently under GNU GPLv3, my contributions may be used in a commercial product and that CodeArt reserves the right to change the license or move to a proprietary license in the future.

 ## Development Workflow